gokcenkarasu/oracleDBTester/README.md

 <!-- /vscode-markdown-toc -->

-# How can you test oracle database connection in 2 minutes...
+# How to test oracle database connection in 2 minutes...
 * 🧿

 ***Disclaimer:** If you are planning to use this standalone jar version please check your java version in your enviorment..*